akauffm/RAGsberry-Pi/README.md

 My goal was to build an offline version of Wikipedia that I could talk to using my choice of LLM served locally via [Ollama](https://ollama.com) and the [modular voice agent](https://github.com/akauffm/edge_voice_agent) we built previously.
 To avoid having to index a 50GB text file I used wikitext 2, a representative [~13MB chunk of Wikipedia](https://www.kaggle.com/datasets/vanshitg/textdata?select=wiki.train.txt).
 Though the index architecture doesn't matter for such a small dataset, the full 50GB text of Wikipedia would result in approximately 36M vectors with the chunking settings I used.
 Search would be significantly slower using a flat index but still around 100ms using IVF, so I implemented both architectures (switch between them with a flag).

-I initially tried using a framework that included RAG capabilities ([OpenWebUI](https://github.com/open-webui/open-webui)) but when it didn't work as expected, debugging it proved much harder than implementing the RAG from scratch, which forced me to learn about vector indexes and a bunch of other things.
+I initially tried using a [framework](https://github.com/open-webui/open-webui) that included RAG capabilities but when things didn't work as expected, debugging proved much harder than implementing the RAG from scratch, which forced me to learn about vector indexes and a bunch of other things.

 ## TL;DR
 I learned: